bcbio/bcbio-nextgen/README.md

 Two main scripts drive the automation of the process:

 * `scripts/illumina_finished_msg.py` -- Sits on a machine where sequencing
   runs are dumped.

+  ** It performs preliminar file conversions (BCL->Qseq->FastQ).
-It checks for new results, reporting to a RabbitMQ messaging queue whenever a new run is finished.
+  ** It checks for new results, reporting to a RabbitMQ messaging queue whenever a new run is finished.

 * `scripts/analyze_finished_sqn.py` -- Continuously running server script on
   the Galaxy analysis machine.
 When new results are reported in the messaging queue, this copies over the relevant files and kicks off an automated analysis.